Bike Operation

 It is also illegal for two persons to ride on a bike meant for one or to have earphones covering both ears while cycling.

-Click here to visit the full list of official university policies and procedures regarding bicycling.
+Visit the full list of official university policies and procedures regarding bicycling.

 Follow General Bike Safety Procedures

-• Only Ride in designated bike lanes – shared pathways are marked and cyclists should use the appropriate bike lane whenever possible.
+• Only Ride in designated bike lanes – shared pathways are marked and cyclists should use the appropriate bike lane whenever possible

 • Ride single-file – Ride in a straight line about a car door’s width away from the parked cars.